The recent history of the Eurasian Wolf Canis lupus in Central Europe, like almost everywhere

 roadkill 393, illegal intentional kills 51

-Since the ‘return’ of the Grey Wolf to Germany, an unpleasant mixture of hunting-, agricultural-
+Since the ‘return’ of the Eurasian Wolf to Germany, an unpleasant mixture of hunting-, agricultural-

 and shepherd lobbies, together with the conservative to right-wing press, has been exerting

-pressure on politicians to officially allow Grey Wolves to be shot and to place the management
+pressure on politicians to officially allow Eurasian Wolves to be shot and to place the management

 of the population under the control of the hunting authority.